DoctoralDefector/DoctoralDefector/README.md

 - 👋 Hi, I’m @DoctoralDefector
-- 👀 I’m interested in natural sciences, chemistry, software engineering, AI and machine learning.
+- 👀 I’m interested in natural sciences, chemistry, software engineering, artificial intelligence and machine learning.
 - 🌱 I’m currently going back to school for Computer Science and I hope to merge my chemistry background with my new interests.
 - 💞️ I’m looking to break into the tech industry as a software engineer or data analysts.
 - 📫 How to reach me: bgerold23@gmail.com